criticalwebdesign/book/README.md

 ## Chapter 5 Usability & Forms

 Create and implement a usability test, then design a responsive web page to reflect on findings.
 Evaluate your design using the "less is more" critique.
-Code the design using bootstrap, including a working web form to output the score from the System Usability Scale (SUS) survey.
+Code the design using Bootstrap, including a working web form to calculate and display the score from the System Usability Scale (SUS) survey.

 Examples:
 [AIGA usability test](https://omundy.github.io/critical-web-design-book/05-usability/examples/usability-aiga/),